Students do not have to be enrolled at George Mason University to apply

 Students will learn research methods by designing and conducting research projects on topics that may include local efforts to implement transitional justice and community memorialization in the aftermath of mass violence and serious human rights abuses; conflicts over land, natural resources and environmental degradation; gender-based violence and women’s rights; and conflicts over the meanings of customary law and religion in a globalizing world.
 Students will also gain an understanding of the local cultural, economic and political context, as well as basic Indonesian language communicative skills.
 Students will live in a guesthouse near the campus of a local university.

-Cost of Program: $4,850.
+Cost of Program: $4,850 (estimated).
 Program cost includes 6 credits of coursework; students choose two of the following courses: (CONF 610, CONF 625, CONF 695, CONF 727, CONF 812, CONF 813 ), housing at local guesthouse, cultural activities, visiting speakers and instructors, transportation to program activities, and some communal meals.
 Airfare is not included.

 Instructor: Prof. Leslie Dwyer